 LEARN MORE ABOUT WHAT WE DO:

-This spring we will entertain the young ones with the art of theater, designed just for them.
-Inaugurating the new Family Series is Maria Broom: television actress, theater educator, and beloved storyteller.
+In the 2016/17 Season, we entertained the young ones with the art of theater, designed just for them.
+Inaugurating the new Family Series was Maria Broom: television actress, theater educator, and beloved storyteller.
 With more than 40 years of performing and teaching across the globe, Maria Broom has delighted Baltimore Center Stage audiences before shows, during events, and as a special guest in education programs like Encounter, Camp Center Stage, and the Family Series.

 Encounter Theater Ensemble